Although you may have a lot of strengths and skills, make sure the examples you give at your interview are relevant to a career in Medicine.

 Think about the qualities you observed in Doctors during your work experience, such as leadership, teamwork and communication skills, and consider how you have demonstrated these qualities in the past.
 For example, if you were the captain of a sports team or the team leader of a school project, talk about this experience and cover what you did, what you learned and how it developed your skills.

-Linking your strengths to Medicine will help to add structure to your answers, and will allow you to demonstrate that you already have some of the attributes needed to be a good Doctor in the future.
+Linking your strengths to Medicine will help to add structure to your answers.
+It will also allow you to demonstrate that you have some of the attributes that are needed to be a good Doctor.

 Choose a more genuine weakness (of course making sure it isn’t so extreme that it portrays you as a bad candidate) and talk about the actions you’ve taken to address or overcome this weakness.
 This will show the interviewers that you are determined and keen to develop your skills.